 Most recipes that I make are only ever made once, on the spur of the moment – divinely inspired in the here-and-now, never written down or even remembered.

-I am a retreat chef (amongst the many other, varied things that I do), catering for groups of between 8 and 24 guests.
+I am a retreat chef (amongst other things haha), catering for groups of between 8 and 40 guests.

 I make everything up (following my own recipes on the odd occasion!) depending on what is available at the time, with a preference for turning simple ingredients into delectable deliciousness.